fredgibbs/fredgibbs.github.io/tutorials/qgis/making-a-map-with-qgis.md

 {% include figure.html src="/assets/images/qgis/qgis-attributes.png" caption="There is more to your maps than lines on your canvas" %}

 There are a bunch of codes and numbers that won't mean much to you.
 However, you'll notice that it also includes more intuitive data, like county names.
 Often data is provided in similar but different forms.
 There are two variants for county names, namely  the `NAME` and `NAMELSAD` fields.
-These fields also allows us to join this dataset with other datasets (perhaps county population data) that also contain county names, which we'll do in Part 2.
+These fields also allows us to join this dataset with other datasets (perhaps county population data) that also contain county names, which we'll do in the next tutorial (linked at the bottom of this page).

 ## Add Some Data to the Map